To schedule an appointment, students may stop by or contact the Office of Career Services:

 To schedule a presentation, you will need to complete and submit a request form.
 Requests are granted on a first-come, first-served basis and requests must be submitted at least one (1) week prior to the dates requested.
 Requests which involve multiple topics must be submitted as separate requests.
 Presentations are offered Monday - Friday, 8:00 a.m. - 8:00 p.m..
 Weekend requests are subject to staff availability and will be accommodated whenever possible.
 All presentations are designed to last 30-40 minutes (20-25 minute topic presentation followed by 10-15 minutes for Q & A).
 Click the button below for more information on the presentations offered and to gain access to the request form.

-Career Services is happy to provide assistance to faculty who provide/require practice interviews as a part of their course(s).
-Our office is able to host the interviews, keeping record of student attendance if needed, or staff can come to a location chosen by the faculty member.
+Career Services is happy to extend interview preparation assistance to faculty who may provide/require practice (mock) interviews as a part of their course(s).
+Our office is able to host the interviews, keeping record of student attendance if needed, or a CS staff member can come to a location designated by the faculty member.

-To request interview preparation assistance, faculty will need to complete the Faculty Request Form.
-Assistance is granted on a first-come, first-served basis and, due to high demand, must be submitted a minimum of two (2) weeks in advance.
-We will do our best to accommodate requests in a timely manner.
+To request assistance in this area, faculty will need to complete and submit the Faculty Request Form.
+Assistance will be granted on a first-come, first-served basis and, due to high demand, forms must be submitted prior to or within the first 3 weeks of the current semester.
+We will do our best to accommodate all submitted requests.

 Employers from all fields are interested in recruiting the best and brightest candidates for their positions.
 As a faculty/staff member at Southeast, you may be contacted by employers to assist in promoting a position or to assist in connecting them with qualified candidates.
 The Office of Career Services has provided the resources below to inform faculty and staff of the ethical standards pertaining to student hiring and to highlight the available posting resources at Southeast.